Jared-Schimpf/Recursive-Descent-Parser/README.md

 - [Azul Zulu](https://www.azul.com/downloads/?package=jdk#zulu)

 ## Scripting language specifications:
-- The syntactica rules for creating a "robbie instruction language" script are listed within the EBNF document located in the Documentation folder.
+- The syntactical rules for creating a "robbie instruction language" script are listed within the EBNF document located in the Documentation folder.
 - Because the EBNF document is context-free, I have also included a short informal description of the language which gives some context and descriptions to the individual terms.

 ## Running the program: